rossetti/KSLBook/docs/06-Chapter6.md

     private val completedShirtQ: BlockingQueue<Shirt> = BlockingQueue(this, name = "Completed Shirt Q")
 ```

 The order process follows the basic outline of the activity diagram.
-As we have previously seen, we design a class to represent the orders and the order making process by subclassing from `Entity.` Similar to the previous example, this code uses two properties to hold the type and size of the order and assigns their values based on the random variable instances of the outer class.
+As we have previously seen, we design a class to represent the orders and the order making process by creating a subclass of the `Entity` class.
+Similar to the previous examples, this code uses two properties to hold the type and size of the order and assigns their values based on the random variable instances of the outer class.
+As note in the code, the `type` property is never used in the rest of the model; however, it could be useful if we wanted to count the type of shirts produced or for other statistics by type.
 We also have a list to hold the complete orders.
+Again, as noted in the code, the list is not really used in a meaningful manner.
+In this case, it is used to capture the list of items from the `waitForItems()` function, but not subsequently used.
+If a future process required the created shirts, then the list could be useful.

 ```kt
     private inner class Order: Entity() {